 Ensure Disk Provisioning is set to Thick.
 Untick the Power on automatically checkbox as we need to edit the VMs settings before it boots up.

 Click Next to continue, then follow the prompts to confirm your setting and finalise the OVA deployment.

 Additional VM Settings

-Before we power on the VM, there are a number of settings that need we to modify.
+Before we power on the VM, there are a number of settings that we need to modify.
 When the VM has finished deploying, click on the Mobility Conductor hostname in the list of VMs, select the Actions menu and click Edit settings.

-I only require a single NIC so have allocated Network Adaptor 2 to my management VLAN.
-It is best practice to disable any unused NICs and place them in a VLAN that is unrouteable within the LAN incase of any misconfigurations.
+I only require a single NIC, so have allocated Network Adaptor 2 to my management VLAN.
+It is best practice to disable any unused NICs and place them in a VLAN that is unrouteable within the LAN in case of any misconfigurations.
 The three VM NICs correspond to the following Mobility Conductor AOS8 NICs.